KMASAHIRO/NAF_extended/README.md

 - Performing inference on the test data
   <br>
   The options must be the same as those used in training.
-  The inference output will be saved in the directory specified by the `--inference_loc` option.
+  The inference output will be saved in the directory specified by the `--save_loc` and `--inference_loc` options.
   - ```
     python ./model_pipeline/test/test.py --exp_name sim_data_exp --epochs 300 --phase_alpha 3.0 --dir_ch 4
     ```